daniel1919-00/ng-dominus/projects/dm-styles/README.md

 ```

 ### Static website
-Append the css file in your site header.
+Append `dm-styles.css` in your site header.